Survivor's Allowance / Pension

 You can't be paid Survivor's Benefit if you remarry, enter a civil partnership or are in a relationship with another person that is like marriage or civil partnership.

-It's important that you inform Social Security if this happens or if there are any changes to your circumstances.
+It's important that you inform Customer and Local Services if this happens or if there are any changes to your circumstances.

 Appealing a decision